USC vs. UCLA: Which College to Choose?

 • Public service

 USC and UCLA are top-tier schools in the country, despite some differences in their statistics and admission rates.
 For example, UCLA receives more applicants than USC, albeit with a lower acceptance rate of 9%.
-In contrast, USC has a slightly higher acceptance rate of 9.9%, despite receiving fewer first-year applications.
+In contrast, USC has a lower acceptance rate of 9.2%, despite receiving fewer freshmen applications.

 Location Los Angeles, California Los Angeles, California